Quiver Schur algebras and q-Fock space: Diagrams and Demazure operators

-Note that $\Delta_{\omega(M)}$ for a merge $M$ is precisely the Demazure operator from Lemma~\ref{Demazure}.
 By \eqref{euler}, a split corresponds to an inclusion followed by multiplication with some polynomial.
 For a composition $X=M_1M_2\cdots M_t$ of splits and merges let $\omega(X)= \omega(M_1)\omega(M_2)\cdots \omega(M_t)$, where $\omega$ of a split is, compatible with the definition above, just the identity permutation.
-For a finite linear combination $X'$ of such $X$'s we let $\omega(X')$ be the the sum of all $\omega(X)$'s of maximal length.
-The following relations are basic relations in the algebra $A$ which we call {\bf braid relations}:
+For a finite linear combination $X'$ of such $X$'s we let $\omega(X')$ be the sum of all $\omega(X)$'s of maximal length.
+The following relations are basic relations in the algebra $A$ which we call {\bf braid relations}.

 \begin{prop} Let $\bb, \bc, \bd$ be vector compositions. \begin{enumerate} \item Let $E$ be the Euler class attached to the splitting $(\bc+\bd)\linj (\bc,\bd)$ and $\Delta_w=\Delta_{w_0^{c_1,d_1}}\cdots \Delta_{w_0^{c_e,d_e}}$.
 Then